UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/maria.ionescu/index.md

 ### Week 7 - 19 May
 I finished the car, I soldered wires to the motors, connected the pico with the other parts and added the driver, Mr. Duckerson.
 Furthermore, I started to work at the software.
 ### Week 20 - 26 May
+I worked very hard for the software, I barely finished and build it on 25th and I flashed it on the PICO.
+The car follows the line and detects obstacles.
+I created the route for the car and now Mr. Duckerson can drive in his Ferrari Car, following the black car.

 ## Hardware
 Rapspberry Pi Pico W, Four wheels, Four TT Motors, Four AA batteries (1.5V) + mounting device, HC-SR04 ultrasonic distance sensor + mounting bracket, SG90 Servo motor, Two IR sensors FC-123, Pololu QTRX-HD-06A, Reflective IR Sensor, L298N Motor Driver, Mini Breadboard, Active Buzzer Module, Male-female, male-male, female-female wires, Switch l Insulating electrical tape, Double-sided adhesive white tape, Connectors and screws, Chassis, Pin headers.